England–Wales border: March of Wales

 Immediately after the Norman conquest of England, King William installed one of his most trusted confidants, William FitzOsbern, as Earl of Hereford.
 By 1071 he had started the building of Chepstow Castle, the first castle in Britain built of stone, near the mouth of the Wye.
 It served as a base from which the Normans continued to expand westward into south Wales, establishing a castle at Caerleon and extinguishing the Welsh kingdom of Gwent.
 William also installed Roger de Montgomerie at Shrewsbury, and Hugh d'Avranches at Chester, creating a new expansionist earldom in each case.
 In the Domesday Book of 1086, Norman lands are recorded west of the Wye at Chepstow and Caldicot in the Gwent Levels (Gwent Is-coed); over the whole of north east Wales as far west as the River Clwyd, an area known to the Welsh as the Perfeddwlad; and west of Offa's Dyke, especially in Powys where a new castle was named, after its lord, Montgomery.

-Domesday Book no doubt records the extent of English penetration into Wales.
-This suggests that Offa's Dyke still approximately represented the boundary between England and Wales.
+The Domesday Book records the extent of English penetration into Wales and suggests that Offa's Dyke still approximately represented the boundary between England and Wales.
 However, during the anarchy of Stephen various Welsh princes were able to occupy lands beyond it, including Whittington, Shropshire (see Whittington Castle) and Maelor Saesneg, hitherto in England.
 These lands were brought under English lordship by Henry II of England, but became Marcher lordships, and so part of Wales.
 This involved a loss of direct rule by the English crown.

 Over the next four centuries, Norman lords established mostly small lordships, at times numbering over 150, between the Dee and Severn and further west.
 The precise dates and means of formation of the lordships varied, as did their size.
 Hundreds of small castles, mostly of the motte and bailey type, were built in the border area in the 12th and 13th centuries, predominantly by Norman lords as assertions of power as well as defences against Welsh raiders and rebels.
 Many new towns were established across the area, some such as Chepstow, Monmouth, Ludlow and Newtown becoming successful trading centres, and these tended to be a focus of English settlement.
 However, the Welsh continued to attack English soil and supported rebellions against the Normans.